-Margaret began her professional life as a dancer with Opera Australia in 1972 and since then she has developed a multi-faceted career as actor, director, writer and lecturer in the performing arts.
+Margaret began her professional life as a dancer with Opera Australia in 1972 and since then she has developed a wide-ranging career as actor, director, writer and lecturer in the performing arts.

 She has directed over fifty productions for leading theatres around Australia and with her own company, Two Planks and a Passion.

 Her particular interest in physical theatre reflected in her original works Isis Dreaming and Spilling Bodies and the gothic horror novel adaptation, The Monk.

 Other produced works include Mad Before Midday and The Woman on the Twenty Dollar Note, for which she received an AWGIE nomination for best play for young audiences.
 She wrote Women Through the Windows as a commission for Hyde Park Barracks and other plays include Forging Ahead and Unspeakable Acts and a screenplay, Trick of the Light.

 In May 2017 with assistance of a grant from the Blue Mountains City of the Arts Cultural Trust Margaret created and directed a production of a new work about food and memory, Breaking Bread, which featured a team of 16 writers and actors from the Blue Mountains area and had a sell-out season.